blog posts

 1- Check that the website is up

 The first thing you need to do is check if the website is online.
-The website may be down and this is the host that is blocking your access to the website.
-To find out, just enter the URL of your website at https://downforeveryoneorjustme.com/.
-This website checks to see if your website is Up.
+It may be down, and the host is blocking your access to the website.
+To find more information, enter the URL of your website at https://downforeveryoneorjustme.com/.
+This website checks to see if your website is up.

 2- Reboot the router